valkey-io/libvalkey/docs/migration-guide.md

 The type `sds` is removed from the public API.

+### Renamed API functions

+* `redisAsyncSetConnectCallbackNC` is renamed to `valkeyAsyncSetConnectCallback`.

 ### Removed API functions

 * `redisFormatSdsCommandArgv` removed from API.
 Can be replaced with `valkeyFormatCommandArgv`.
 * `redisFreeSdsCommand` removed since the `sds` type is for internal use only.
+* `redisAsyncSetConnectCallback` is removed, but can be replaced with `valkeyAsyncSetConnectCallback` which accepts the non-const callback function prototype.

 ## Migrating from `hiredis-cluster` 0.14.0